buildkite/export-build-example/README.md

 The files can be accessed on the local machine from the Builds directory ../buildkite-agent/builds.
 The respective pipeline folder contains the JSON files for each pipeline in the organization

 ### Get Files as Artifact
-To export the build data for all pipelines as an artifact.
-The Artifacts can be viewed and also downloaded
+In this example, the build data for all pipelines is exported as Artifacts, the Artifacts can be viewed and also downloaded.
 ```yml
 steps:
   - label: "export build data as Artifact"